maatthc/qmk_layers_app_companion/README.md

 Display the selected keyboard layer layout on screen to assist your to memorize the key's locations.

 It supports displaying the layout in a remote screen, so you can use a tablet or similar to save space on your main screen.
+You can use a web browser or a desktop application for that.

 It requires some changes to your keyboard firmware to notify the host of the layer changes (see below).